Arakawa, Tokyo: History

 The area was mainly agricultural in the Edo period.
 In 1651, Kozukappara, the Tokugawa's largest execution ground (now located next to Minami-Senju station), was built.
-Beginning in the Meiji era, the area became industrial as factories were built on the water front.
+Beginning in the Meiji era, the area became industrial as factories were built on the waterfront.
 In 1932, it became one of the 35 wards of Tokyo City.

-On 1 July 1944, during World War II, the Imperial Japanese Army established a Prisoner of War camp named #20-B, on the grounds nearby Hashiba Bridge, Minami-Senju, Arakawa, at the current day location with the address of 3-41 Minami-Senju, Arakawa.
-The camp was renamed to #10-B, in August 1945.
-The prisoners of the camp were liberated in September 1945.
+On 1 July 1944, during World War II, the Imperial Japanese Army established the #20-B prisoner-of-war camp on the grounds near Hashiba Bridge, Minami-Senju, at the current day location with the address of 3-41 Minami-Senju, Arakawa.
+The camp was renamed to #10-B in August 1945.
+The prisoners were liberated in September 1945.
 At the time, there were 256 prisoners of war (87 British, 64 American, 55 Canadian and 50 Dutch) held at the camp.
-Two prisoners of war died during their imprisonment.
+Two prisoners died during their imprisonment.